A Rosetta Stone for Wilson Line Defects: Comparison to Exact Spectrum

 The $\mathbf{P}_a$ and $\mathbf{Q}_i$ satisfy a fourth order finite-difference Baxter equation~\cite{Alfimov:2014bwa}.
 This equation can be used to obtain the $c_{a,n}$ coefficients describing the $\mathbf{P}_a$ at tree-level.
 This is fed into an iterative procedure that systematically produces the weak coupling solution for the $\mathbf{P}_a$ and $\mathbf{Q}_i$~\cite{Gromov:2015vua,1DSolver} by incorporating the discontinuity relation on the $\mathbf{Q}_i$~\cite{Gromov:2015dfa,Grabner:2020nis}.
 The perturbative solution serves as a as starting point of the non-perturbative numerical solution~\cite{Grabner:2020nis} for the scaling dimension $\Delta(\lambda)$.

 \paragraph{Single-particle spectrum.}

 Firstly, let us test the map~\eqref{eqn:RuleSingleParticle} on single-particle states given in Section~\ref{sec:SingleParticleMap}.
-For that, let us display the plot for the lowest lying operators with quantum numbers $[2j]_{j+1}^{(0,0)}$.
-The state at $j=0$ it the super-primary with quantum numbers $[0]_{1}^{0,0}$ represented by $\Phi_{||}$ at zero coupling, whose dimension was obtained in~\cite{Grabner:2020nis}.
-The state with $j=1$ is the super-primary with quantum numbers $[0]_{2}^{0,0}$ represented by $\Fpri_{i}$ at zero coupling, and its dimension is a new result.
+For that, let us display the plot of non-perturbative scaling dimensions for the lowest lying operators with quantum numbers $[2j]_{j+1}^{(0,0)}$.
+The state at $j=0$ it the super-primary with quantum numbers $[0]_{1}^{(0,0)}$ represented by $\Phi_{||}$ at zero coupling, whose dimension was obtained in~\cite{Grabner:2020nis}.
+The states with $j=1,2,3$ are the super-primaries with quantum numbers $[2]_{2}^{(0,0)},[4]_{3}^{(0,0)}$ and $[6]_{4}^{(0,0)}$ represented by $\Fpri_{i},\Fstar_{(i j)}$ and $\Fstar_{(i j k)}$ at zero coupling, and their dimensions are new results.
+We also display the corresponding anomalous dimensions up to two loops at weak coupling analytically.
+The perturbative dimension for the state with quantum numbers $[0]_{1}^{0,0}$ was known previously~\cite{Alday:2007he,Bruser:2018jnc,Grabner:2020nis}, whereas the perturbative results for the other states are new.
+We have